allarassemjonathan/Achilles/README.md

 # Achilles

-Achilles is a software to find languages of the outputs.
+Achilles is a software to find languages of the inputs.